Electoral colleges for the Senate

 Registration of political parties

 Local political parties that wish to participate in the elections for the Senatorial electoral colleges under a particular name (referred to legally as a "designation") must have this designation registered at the island's central polling station.
-The last day on which political parties can register their party names for the next electoral college elections is 24 December 2018.
 To do this, the party must pay a deposit of US$225 to the public agency.
 After the submission of a valid list of candidates for the next election, the deposit is refunded to the authorised party.
 In principle, registered designations for the House of Representative elections remain in effect until the elections for the electoral colleges for the Senate.
 This means that, in these cases, no new registration of the designation is required at the island's central polling station.

 Declarations of support

 For each constituency (island), political parties must submit a minimum of 10 declarations of support with the nominations for the election of the members of the electoral college for the Senate.

 When submitting the list of candidates, all political parties must pay a deposit of US$225 to the public agency for the elections of the electoral college for the Senate.
 For subsequent elections, only those political parties that are not yet represented in the current electoral college for the Senate must pay the nomination deposit.
 If the party ultimately does not provide a valid list, then it receives a refund of the deposit after the result of the election.
 In the event of participation in the elections, the deposit will be refunded only partially if the party garners at least 75% of the electoral quorum.

 Opening hours for the polling stations are 7:30 AM to 9 PM local time.
 Only special polling stations can open earlier, but these may not close later than 9 PM.
 The directorship council must attempt to make all polling stations suitable for handicapped voters.